-The Education Training Collective has up to 18 governors, 12 are from outside the college group and then there are 2 staff governors, 2 student governors and the Principal.
+The Education Training Collective has up to 19 governors, 14 are from outside the college group and then there are 2 staff governors, 2 student governors and the Chief Executive.
 The Chair and Vice-Chair of the Corporation are elected every four years by the governors (subject to an annual review).

 Governors are ordinary people who volunteer to do the job.
 They do not receive any payment for being governors.
 The usual reason people state for becoming a governor is to ‘give something back’.
 Governors think the college group does good work in helping people live better and more fulfilled lives and by becoming a governor they are able to support the community and the area they live in.
 Governors are interested in the views of staff and students and in their welfare.
 They meet senior staff regularly at meetings and get the chance to talk to other staff at events like the staff seminar and student performances.
 The Clerk (who organises the business of the Corporation and takes minutes or notes of meetings) will help you if you need to contact a governor.

 What does the Governing Body do?